Trek X-Caliber and Procaliber Compared: Which One to Choose?

 Brakes

-The 4-piston ones provide the better stopping power and are suitable for heavier riders or those who push their bikes to their limits.
+The 4-piston ones provide better stopping power and are suitable for heavier riders or those who push their bikes to their limits.

 The X-Caliber 8 and Procaliber 9.5 use 2-piston Shimano MT200 hydraulic disc brakes, while the other bikes use 4-piston brakes.